ibm-cloud-docs/overview/pricing-adjustments.md

 ## January 2024 price changes
 {: #jan-2024}

-Effective 1 January 2024, {{site.data.keyword.cloud_notm}} is making the following price changes for IaaS and PaaS services.
+Effective 1 January 2024, IBM Cloud is making the following price changes for IaaS and PaaS services.

 ### IaaS data center premium changes
 {: #iaas-adjustments}

-Prices for {{site.data.keyword.cloud_notm}} infrastructure services vary from location to location, based on a percentage premium from US base prices.
+Prices for IBM Cloud infrastructure services vary from location to location, based on a percentage premium from US base prices.
 Effective 1 January 2024, these location premiums are changing as follows:

 | Location| Current premium | New premium | Effective increase |
 |-------|-------|-------|-------|